dsyang/nixfiles/INSTALLATION.md

 # All the install steps

-1. Set trackpad scrolling to natural
+1. Set trackpad scrolling to natural. speed to fastest-2.
 2. Turn on dark mode
 3. Install `git`
 4. Follow `README.md` to install nix configuration